 After twenty years of office work -- primarily non-profits in an organizational and administrative capacity -- I intentionally switched gears and began learning how to manipulate metal and glass into artful forms.

 With an intention to create primarily functional pieces, I attended the welding program at Austin Community College.
 I’d never before been exposed to a metalworking environment.

 My studio is at the water's edge in Austin, Texas.

 I exhibit in galleries and accept commissions.
 I collaborate with clients from the initial design phase through creation and installation.

 I hold Art Metals and Metal Sculpture certificates from Austin Community College in Austin, TX.
-I'm a member of ABANA, the Artist-Blacksmith's Association of North America, and a board member of Balcones Forge, a Central Texas-based affiliate of ABANA.
+I'm a member of ABANA, the Artist-Blacksmith's Association of North America, and a former board member of Balcones Forge, a Central Texas-based affiliate of ABANA.